About Guru Boutique

 The fourth (and current) stage of Guru's evolution is their online business.
 It is a secure website set up by their friends, Darby and Terry.

 We hope you will enjoy browsing it and discovering interesting bits and bobs to purchase.
-Guru mostly specialises in Essential and aromatic oils, Incense products and Stationery items nowadays, and they publish their own books too - mainly about the history of Darlington and of Guru Boutique.
+Guru specialises nowadays in essential and aromatic oils, incense products, and stationery items, and publishes its own books about Darlington and Guru Boutique, along with some fiction.
 All these publications are on the website.

-The Guru Tribe: As lovely and magical as Guru Boutique (the business) is, there's another side too, and that is their beloved Guru Tribe.
+As lovely and magical as Guru Boutique (the business) is, there's another side, too: their beloved Guru Tribe.

 The 'tribe' has nothing to do with trading; it is simply a collection of some of the lovely and varied friends the Gurus have built over the many years they have been a presence in Darlington.